rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

     1. In the center you will see the same json from `daemon.json`, add the property `experimental: true` at the top level of the json.
     1. Click **Apply and Restart**.

-1. To build the containe, execute any of the following commands:
+1. To build the container, execute any of the following commands:

     > **Note:** The type of node to run is dependent on the node's type installed in[install RSKj using Docker](#install-rskj-using-docker).